SystangoTechnologies/Hapiness/README.md

 # Install webpack-cli globally
 $ npm install webpack-cli -g

+# Run the mongo-start generate and start your mongodb using docker
+$ npm start mongo-start

 # Run the node server in development mode
 $ npm start